latenighttales/alcali/docs/docs/views/minions.md

 List all minions currently in Alcali database.

-To add more minions, use the _fab_ button and refresh all minions.
+To add more minions, use the action button and refresh all minions.
 Only currently accepted keys will be added.

 !!! info